 North Dakota CAH Quality Network

-The Network serves as a common place for North Dakota’s critical access hospitals (CAHs) to share best practices, tools, and resources related to providing quality of care.
+The Network serves as a common place for North Dakota's CAHs to share best practices, tools, and resources related to providing quality of care.
 The Network supports quality improvement activities of the Network members and assists them with the Medicare Conditions of Participation.
 A goal of the Network is to improve information sharing and networking at the regional and state level among tertiary facilities and stakeholders to prevent duplication of efforts.

 Mission Statement

-The mission of the Network is to support ongoing performance improvement of North Dakota's Critical Access Hospitals.
+The mission of the Network is to support ongoing performance improvement of North Dakota's CAHs.

 Funding

-The Network is primarily supported through The Medicare Rural Hospital Flexibility Program (Flex) administered by the UND Center for Rural Health, School of Medicine and Health Sciences.
-Other funding includes:
+Network is supported through the Medicare Rural Hospital Flexibility Program (Flex) and administered by the